Garden Share Network

 - Garden must contain some species or cultivars that are uncommon or not currently in TPF’s living collection and/or must have space for new plants

-- Garden access for TPF staff (upon request and coordinated with homeowner)
+- Garden access for TPF staff (in coordination with homeowner)

 Approved GSN sites will be included in a database, allowing us to match gardens with our seed and plant inventory.
 As stock becomes available, participants will be contacted regarding species and cultivars available for “adoption.”
 By accepting, participants acknowledge that we may know very little about a particular plant and how it will perform in a garden setting.
 Herein lies the beauty of this project: it is truly an experiment in native plant horticulture.
 Participants will be helping to pioneer the cultivation and potential introduction of new plants that may become valuable additions to our nursery offerings.